Particular/docs.particular.net/samples/saga/ravendb-custom-sagafinder/sample.md

 NServiceBus out of the box does not support saga data with multiple `Unique` attributes, in order to achieve that it is possible to utilize the default RavenDB `UniqueConstraint` Bundle.
 Follow the [instructions on the RavenDB site](http://ravendb.net/docs/search/latest/csharp?searchTerm=extending%20bundles%20unique-constraints) to correctly install the bundle in the RavenDB server.
 It is also required to configure the client side of the bundle by registering the `UniqueConstraintsStoreListener` as shown above.

-INFO: If running this sample against an external RavenDB server ensure that the `RavenDB.Bundles.UniqueConstraints` [bundle](http://ravendb.net/docs/search/latest/csharp?searchTerm=extending%20bundles%20unique-constraints) is currently installed according to the [extending RavenDB](http://ravendb.net/docs/search/latest/csharp?searchTerm=server%20extending%20plugins) documentation.
+NOTE: If running this sample against an external RavenDB server ensure that the `RavenDB.Bundles.UniqueConstraints` [bundle](http://ravendb.net/docs/search/latest/csharp?searchTerm=extending%20bundles%20unique-constraints) is currently installed according to the [extending RavenDB](http://ravendb.net/docs/search/latest/csharp?searchTerm=server%20extending%20plugins) documentation.
 If the server side of the plugin is not correctly loaded, notice that the [`SagaNotFoundHandler`](/nservicebus/sagas/saga-not-found.md) will be invoked.

 ### In Process Raven Host